The Real Poop

 So you want to be a writer.
 Ouch.
 Good luck with that.

 We don't mean to be so pessimistic about it, but it’s hard not to be.
 Great writers have long been respected and celebrated, but the world has changed quite a bit in the past couple of decades.
 Shakespeare never had to compete with movies and television.
 Victor Hugo wasn’t up against gaming systems and iPhone applications.
 (Although, even if he had been, we challenge any app to be as thrilling and breathtaking as The Hunchback of Notre Dame.
 Yes, we're serious.)
 With so many distractions, there aren’t as many avid readers as there used to be.
 But there are still some.
 You just may have to redefine in your mind what it means to be a writer if you wish to make a living doing it.

-Today’s writers’ not only pen novels, short stories and poems on spec and then pray that a publisher somewhere will recognize their genius.
-They provide web copy for companies, guest blog for sites that value their expertise in a given subject area, write reviews of films or new music for general entertainment outlets.
-It may not be as much fun as taking three months to write a sci-fi fantasy novel about killer kittens from outer space (you can have that one), but it’ll seem like a much better option when you actually have enough cash on-hand to pay for such luxuries as food and shelter.
+Today's writers not only pen novels, short stories, and poems on spec and then pray that a publisher somewhere will recognize their genius, they also provide web copy for companies, guest blog for sites that value their expertise in a given subject area, and write reviews of films or new music for general entertainment outlets.
+It may not be as much fun as taking three months to write a sci-fi fantasy novel about killer kittens from outer space (you can have that one), but it'll seem like a much better option when you actually have enough cash on-hand to pay for such luxuries as food and shelter.

 The thing that's great about being a writer is that you can always pursue on the side the pet projects that have your heart at the same time that you’re working on the more stable projects that take care of the rest of your body.
 Just because you have to churn out pages upon pages of technical copy in order to pay the bills doesn't mean you can't still shop around your killer kitty concept.